MGovier/WebMark/README.md

 [MongoDB](https://www.mongodb.com/) | 3.2
 [Nginx](http://nginx.org/en/)       | 1.9.14

 As of 1.3.1, Meteor requires the 0.10 Node.JS branch, but this may change in future releases.
 The most recent versions of other technologies should be compatible.
+Other reverse proxies can be used in place of Nginx, such as HAProxy.

 ### Node.JS Server